EnviDat/datacite-websnap/README.md

 <a href="https://www.envidat.ch" target="_blank">EnviDat</a> is the environmental data
 portal of the Swiss Federal Institute for Forest, Snow and Landscape Research WSL.

-## Purpose

-`datacite-websnap` was developed to facilitate interoperability between the data platforms of the ETH research institutions in Switzerland.

-`datacite-websnap` empowers research institutions to share DataCite metadata records by exporting the records to publicly accessible S3 cloud storage.

 ## Inspiration